-- 133. The Sprit of Article 15 FDC 2019 is to ensure compliance with decisions rendered by a body, a committee, or an instance of FIFA or CAS.
+- The Appealed Decision is the result of the disciplinary proceedings opened against the SC 132.
+Bastia (i.e against the Appellants) for the violation of Article 15 FDC 2019 - due to the failure to comply with the FIFA PSC Decision. - 133.
+The sprit of Article 15 FDC 2019 is to ensure compliance with decisions rendered by a body, a committee, or an instance of FIFA or CAS.
 The Swiss Federal Tribunal has deemed that the system of sanctions established for the event of non-compliance with FIFA's decisions or those of CAS is lawful. - 134.
 Article 15 FDC 2019 is to be considered not as an enforcement mechanism, but rather as a means to control and compliance with decisions through the imposition of a sanction based on a breach of the association's regulations and under the terms of association laws.
 It must be highlighted that the FIFA DC cannot review or modify as to the substance a previous decision, which is final and binding and thus become enforceable.
-The FIFA DC has the sole task to analyze if the debtor complied with the final and biding decision of the relevant body. - 135.
-The main question to be answered by the FIFA DC and now by the Panel is limited to the issue whether or not the financial amounts ordered by the Appealed Decision had been paid to the Creditor.
+The FIFA DC has the sole task to analyze if the debtor complied with the final and biding decision of the relevant body. - The main question to be answered by the FIFA DC and now by the Panel is limited to 135. the issue whether or not the financial amounts ordered by the Appealed Decision had been paid to the Creditor.
 Any other consideration would fall out of the scope of the disciplinary proceedings under Article 15 FDC 2019. - 136.
-The Appellants were duly informed of the opening of the disciplinary proceedings on 23 February 2021. - 137.
+The Appellants were duly informed of the opening of the disciplinary proceedings on 9 February 2021. - 137.
 The Disciplinary Committee correctly imposed disciplinary measures on the Appellants.

-(C) Mainz's Submissions
+(C) Espanyol's Submissions